Vacations represent an awesome opportunity for mobile photography.

 You’re probably in some far-off, exotic location, you’re experiencing new things every day, and you’re making memories you want to hold onto forever.
-Doing some photography is a given!
+Capturing content is a given!

 Still – you don’t want to lose sight of the forest for the trees.
 You’re on vacation to enjoy yourself and spend time with loved ones.
-How do you balance the vacation with the photography??
+How do you balance the vacation with mobile photography?

 Read on for some tips!

 10 Tips for Mobile Vacation Photography

 Use the 1-1-1 Rule:

 - 1 Lens Bag

 Impossible, I know.
 We’re trying to strike the perfect balance between most practical and least cumbersome.
 That’s why we use versatile equipment.

 Since you’re not on a photography expedition, you don’t need to be overly laden with bags containing twelve lenses for every situation.
 Heck, you don’t even need a fancy DSLR camera.
 A Go Pro or another action camera should suffice for most things you encounter on your vacation.